gitGojo/chemical-visualizer-system/README.md

 # chemical-visualizer-system
-n end-to-end chemical equipment data visualization system featuring a Django REST backend, a modern web dashboard, and a native desktop application for CSV-based analytics and reporting
+An end-to-end chemical equipment data visualization system featuring a Django REST backend, a modern web dashboard, and a native desktop application for CSV-based analytics and reporting